acke/VolunteerAdmin/README.md

   - Each tasks are "open" in the task list until it is fully allocated

 ##### TODO list (list of onetime tasks)
-- list of one time tasks that needs to be handled
+- list of one-time tasks that needs to be handled

 ##### Admin view